dragonixor/JavaGame/gitPractice/README.txt

 Start with your initials and follow it with the description so we can see who commited what.
 Being concise is highly advised because some people that are also idiots might completely ignore the commit message.

+Warning: To remove files you have already commited, use
+	$git reset HEAD^
+It will reset your commit stage to the one of the repo.

 c)	$git push
 This command updates the repo with the files you have previously commited.
 Notifying your teammates